Operations

 Your Time is Your Inventory

-As a business owner, your time is your most valuable inventory.
-If you spend five hours a week driving to sites and writing free quotes for people who never hire you, you're losing over 250 hours a year.
-That's more than six weeks of full-time work.
-By charging for your time, you ensure that even if you don't get the job, your business isn't losing money.
+If you spend five hours a week driving to sites and writing free quotes for people who never hire you, you are losing more than 250 hours a year.
+That is six weeks of full-time work gone.
+Charging for your time means even if you do not get the job, your business is not losing money.
+Make sure your numbers are solid before you quote — review our guide on pricing a job.

 Stop guessing on your next bid